 Once those four citizenship are secured, you have the right to live and work in nearly sixty countries.
 This is obviously not an easy plan to implement but for those seeking to open as many doors as possible, it is very doable and takes around five years to complete (from start to finish).
 Steps can also be skipped for those already holding the citizenship of any of the four supranational organisations or if simply not interested in one of the regions.

 France – (Hub)

 If you hold the citizenship of a French speaking country (official language) and you attended a French-language school for at least five years, you are eligible for instant naturalization in France.
 The only condition is that you must be a resident of France at the time the application is made.
-This should not be a problem however thanks to the easily acquired self-employment visa.
+This should not be a problem, however, thanks to the relatively accessible self-employment visa.